tianyingw/tianyingw.github.io/publications.md

 ### In preparation:

-- **Wang, T.**, Ionita-Laza, I., Wei, Y. "Integrated Quantile RAnk Test (iQRAT) for heterogeneous joint effect of rare and common variants in sequencing studies". (manuscript)
+- **Wang, T.**, Ionita-Laza, I. and Wei, Y. "Integrated Quantile RAnk Test (iQRAT) for heterogeneous joint effect of rare and common variants in sequencing studies". (manuscript)

 - **Wang, T.**, Asher, A. and Carroll, R. J. "Improved semiparametric analysis of polygenic gene-environment interactions in case-control studies" (submitted).